zheng-sl/PruneRec/README.md

 - Get a sparse matrix for the embedding layer to align it with the MHA layer, prune heads and the embedding layer, and then recover via distillation.
 - Obtain a sparse matrix for the MLP layer based on the importance of the intermediate dimensions， prune the MLP layer, and recover through distillation.
-- Determine layers to prune based on the PPL metric, prune layers, and recover using distillation.
-After pruning, we evaluate the model using BigRec's evaluation code.
+- Determine layers to prune based on the PPL metric, prune layers, and recover using distillation. we finetune LLM and evaluate the pruned model using BigRec's evaluation code.

 1. get pruning head list
     ```bash get_prune_head_list.sh```